ait-testbed/attackmate/docs/source/installation/ansible.rst

 3. Clone the Ansible Role

    Ansible expects all roles to be in the **roles** directory.
-Create this directory and clone the repository:
+Create this directory and clone the ansible role repository:

 ::